Fede2782/oneCompleter-Legacy/README.md

 - ✅️ Camera fun mode
 - ✅️ Styles feature in Photo Editor
 - ✅️ Two-lines bootanimation (used in 2021 and older devices)
-- Tablet as Second screen
+- ✅️ Tablet as Second screen
-*if not shown install this version: https://www.apkmirror.com/apk/samsung-electronics-co-ltd/samsung-photo-editor/samsung-photo-editor-3-2-23-43-release/samsung-photo-editor-3-2-23-43-android-apk-download/

 ## To be added (I'm working on it):
 - ❌️ Photo remaster (full version)
-- ❌️ DeX on PC
+- ❌️ DeX on PC/Wireless
 - ❌️ AI 24h Timelapse

 ## Other Info